How Zippy from Rainbow can help with your Sales Conversations

 Watch the video below or scroll down to read more.

-So I wanted to introduce Zippy to you today, as understanding how to make use of him can help prevent you from doing something that’s known as “talking your way out of the sale”.
-This is what happens when the client has actually heard everything they need to make their decision, they are totally ready to go ahead and work with you.
-All you need to do is ask them directly if they want to go ahead – and stop talking while you wait for their decision.
-Yet, usually because of nervousness or discomfort with the sales process you just keep talking and talking, filling all of the space.
-And because you don’t give your potential client the space they need to process their decision, they don’t actually come to the conclusion that “yes please, I want to do this”.
+So I wanted to introduce Zippy to you today, as understanding him can help prevent you from doing something that’s known as “talking your way out of the sale”.
+This is what happens when the client has actually heard everything they need to make their decision, and would be totally ready to go ahead and work with you – if you give them the space to process and come to a decision.

-When to “zip up”:
+When to “Zip up”:

-1. After you introduce your offer and state the price
+- After you introduce your offer and state the price

-1. After you ask if they would like to go ahead
+- After you ask if they would like to go ahead

-1. After you ask if they’ve got any concerns about going ahead
+- After you ask if they’ve got any concerns about going ahead

 You’ve just told them that it will cost £1,500 to join your group programme for the next 6 months.
 Zip up.
+(If that feels too uncomfortable, you could add “how does that sound?” at the end, and then zip up!).

 You’ve just asked them if they’d like to go ahead and get started next week.
 Zip up.